-- Participate in symptom screening and occupancy screening steps by using electronic key card readers or paper sign-in methods at facility entrances AND the entrances to suites and floors. - If fully vaccinated, complete and submit the Employee Self-Attestation of COVID-19 Vaccination Status form. - Follow the County and departmental COVID-19 prevention procedures while in County facilities and within proximity of County employees. - Notify their County point of contact (at least at the Supervisor level) of a COVID-19 case or screening outcome and take appropriate action to stay out or remove themselves from the workplace.
-Information to be provided to the County employee contact includes: - Dates onsite at a County worksite during the infectious period. - Date of symptom onset. - Date of positive COVID-19 test.

-The name of the individual will not be supplied in the communication for confidentiality purposes.
+- Participate in symptom screening and occupancy screening steps by using electronic key card readers or paper sign-in methods at facility entrances AND the entrances to suites and floors. - Will wear face coverings indoors (unless exempt through reasonable accommodation). - Will provide proof of vaccination to their designated departmental contact. - Contractors that have submitted a Mandatory COVID-19 Vaccination Exemption Form and received an approved exemption will be tested for COVID-19 at least once a week and must wear a face covering at all times while working indoors with others. - Follow the County and departmental COVID-19 prevention procedures while in County facilities and within proximity of County employees. - Notify their County point of contact (at least at the Supervisor level) of a COVID-19 case or screening outcome and take appropriate action to stay out or remove themselves from the workplace.
+Information to be provided to the County employee contact includes: - Dates onsite at a County worksite during the infectious period. - Date of symptom onset. - Date of positive COVID-19 test. - The name of the individual will not be supplied in the communication for confidentiality purposes.

-Visitors and Other Non-County Employees
+Other Non-County Employees